pytorch/tutorials/prototype_source/inductor_with_x86_cpu_as_backend_of_pt2e.rst

 ---------------

 With this tutorial, we introduce how to use Inductor with X86 CPU in PyTorch 2.0 Quantization.
-Users can learn about how to use ``X86InductorQuantizer`` to quantize a model and lowering it into the Inductor on X86 CPU device.
+Users can learn about how to use ``X86InductorQuantizer`` to quantize a model and lower it into the Inductor with X86 CPU devices.